geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 So you have to separate this concept of the object and the instantiation.

 ##### **Geohot & Chenyu** [[00:08:51](https://www.youtube.com/watch?v=axTYYYYOHHY&t=531)]
 Geohot: Like the type and the instantiation.
-Geohot: What are the real words for that?
+What are the real words for that?
 Chenyu: That sounds correct.
 Yeah.

 ##### **Chenyu** [[00:09:00](https://www.youtube.com/watch?v=axTYYYYOHHY&t=540)]